You do not need to throw your phone in a lake

 Should I start a digital detox on a weekday or weekend?

 Start on a Saturday or Sunday if possible.
-Days 1-2 are the least disruptive (auditing and turning off notifications), but Days 3-5 require real adjustment as you remove apps, change bedroom habits, and protect morning and evening screen-free windows.
+Days 1 and 2 are the least disruptive (auditing and turning off notifications), but Days 3 to 5 require real adjustment as you remove apps, change bedroom habits, and protect morning and evening screen-free windows.
 Starting on a weekend gives you two low-pressure days before facing work obligations during the harder mid-week portion.

 How is this different from just deleting social media?